Mica-team/Nether-Launcher/README.md

 🔥 Nether Launcher

-A custom Android Minecraft launcher based on "MojoLauncher" (https://github.com/MojoLauncher/MojoLauncher).
+A custom Android Minecraft launcher based on "Mojo launcher and pojav launcher" (https://github.com/MojoLauncher/MojoLauncher).

 Nether Launcher aims to provide a familiar Minecraft Java Edition launching experience on Android, with a custom Nether-themed design and additional improvements developed for the project.